TheYorouzoya/financial-manager/README.md

 ![Image showing the app architecture](./docs/image.png)

-See [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) for detailed design, sequence diagrams, and component interactions.
+See [docs/ARCHITECTURE.md](./docs/ARCHITECTURE.MD) for detailed design, sequence diagrams, and component interactions.

 ## License

 This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.